- By: Tom Kerestes

 The presentation was extremely well received and we wanted to pass along some details that we think you may find helpful.
 Miguel Echeverria from Kansas City Water started the presentation by discussing the IT improvements that have occurred over the past year from working with West Monroe Partners.
-The IT updates occurred in a three-step phase (as shown in the figure).
+The IT updates occurred in a three-step phase.

 Miguel also covered the data management structure that ensured business and technical cross-functional groups within KCWS provides quality, clean, timely, complete and consistent data that is stored and analyzed throughout the project!
 This involved developing a set of rules and processes to control all master data entry and future integrity.